Dipolariton propagation in a van der Waals TMDC with {\Psi}-shaped channel guides and buffered channel branches: Optimizing the efficiency of the channel to effectively reroute dipolaritons

 \section{Optimizing the efficiency of the $\Psi\ $ channel to effectively reroute dipolaritons}

 }

 In order to determine the optimal conditions for directing dipolaritons in the $\Psi$-shaped channel, we varied the electric field angle $\theta_{E}$ in our system and calculated the resulting efficiency in the channel.
 In order to test the efficacy of changing the electric field angle $\theta_{E}$ on $\varepsilon$, we varied the electric field angle from $\theta_{E}$ = $\ang{0}$ to $\theta_{E}$ = $\ang{60}$.
 The result of increasing the electric field angle on efficiency at constant driving force can be shown in Fig.3(a) where we can observe the dipolariton particle number and the channel efficiency as functions of channel electric field angle for the case of a fixed electric driving force of $F$=2.0eV/mm.
 We see in Fig.3(a) that an increase in the electric field leads to a monotonic increase in efficiency.
-In particular we can see that as the electric field angle $\theta_{E}$ is increased from $\theta_{E}$ = \ang{0} to $\theta_{E}$ = \ang{90}, the efficiency $\varepsilon\ $is improved by $\approx$70$\%$.
-Furthermore, we can observe that total number of particles in the upper branch $n_{up}$ increases from \num{1.5e+4} particles to \num{7e+4} particles as the electric field angle $\theta_{E}$ is increased from $\theta_{E}$ = \ang{0} to $\theta_{E}$ = \ang{90}.
-We can also observe that the number of particles present in the lower branch of the channel $n_{low}$ decreases from \num{3.3e+3} particles to \num{1e+2} particles as $\theta_{E}$ is increased from $\theta_{E}$ = \ang{0} to $\theta_{E}$ = \ang{90}.
-In addition Fig.3(a) shows that the number of particles going through the middle branch of the channel increase from \num{5.3e+3} particles to \num{1.2e+4} particles as the electric field angle is increased from $\theta_{E}$ = \ang{0} to $\theta_{E}$ = \ang{90}.
-Thus, increasing the electric field angle in our $\Psi$-shaped channel from $\theta_{E}$ = \ang{0} to $\theta_{E}$ = \ang{90} with the driving force $F$ = 2.0eV/mm provides for an efficiency of $\approx$85$\%$.
+In particular we can see that as the electric field angle $\theta_{E}$ is increased from $\theta_{E}$ = \ang{0} to $\theta_{E}$ = \ang{60}, the efficiency $\varepsilon\ $is improved by $\approx$70$\%$.
+Furthermore, we can observe that total number of particles in the upper branch $n_{up}$ increases from \num{4e+3} particles to \num{7.1e+3} particles as the electric field angle $\theta_{E}$ is increased from $\theta_{E}$ = \ang{0} to $\theta_{E}$ = \ang{60}.
+We can also observe that the number of particles present in the lower branch of the channel $n_{low}$ decreases from \num{3.5e+3} particles to \num{1.3e+2} particles as $\theta_{E}$ is increased from $\theta_{E}$ = \ang{0} to $\theta_{E}$ = \ang{60}.
+In addition Fig.3(a) shows that the number of particles going through the middle branch of the channel decreases from \num{4.0e+3} particles to \num{1.3e+3} particles as the electric field angle is increased from $\theta_{E}$ = \ang{0} to $\theta_{E}$ = \ang{60}.
+Thus, increasing the electric field angle in our $\Psi$-shaped channel from $\theta_{E}$ = \ang{0} to $\theta_{E}$ = \ang{60} with the driving force $F$ = 2.0eV/mm provides for an efficiency of $\approx$88$\%$.
 This improvement of efficiency as the electric field angle is increased can be attributed to the fact that as the angle is placed more level to the direction of the upper channel branch the dipolaritons have a greater statistical probability to be driven through the upper and middle branch of the channel rather than the lower branch of the channel.
-When the electric field angle is set to zero, there is no driving direction and thus the dipolaritons will propagate stochastically through the channel's branches.
+When the electric field angle is set to zero, there is driving towards the middle branch and thus the dipolaritons will propagate primarily towards the middle branch and some will stochastically diffuse into the upper and lower branch at lower populations that the middle branch.
 Thus, we can claim that increasing the electric field angle in the channel improves efficiency, while increasing the upper branch population and decreasing the lower branch population of dipolaritons.